Till, bruised and bitten to the bone

 - The Shredder in the first Teenage Mutant Ninja Turtles live action movie wields one with devastating efficiency.

-- In Trickster's Choice we're introduced to what is probably the most fantastical weapon in Pierce's books.
+- In Daughter of the Lioness we're introduced to what is probably the most fantastical weapon in Pierce's books.
 As a slave, Junai has to be more covert; therefore, Junai's "staff" sprouts foot-long blades at both ends when she twists the grip.

 - Just about everyone in The Iliad uses a spear.
 The most Bad Ass example would be Ajax, who at one point protects the Greek ships from the incoming Trojans Dual Wielding two big-ass spears to keep them away.

-- The Lord of the Rings gave mention to Aeglos/Aiglos, the spear of Gil-galad, the last Elven king.
+- The Lord of the Rings gave mention to Aeglos/Aiglos, the spear of King Gil-galad.
 He fared about as well as the sword-wielding Elendil when they faced off against Sauron, which is quite well actually.
 It's only in the movie that they get rather unceremoniously killed.
 In the book, Gil-Galad and Elendil overthrew Sauron before dying themselves in a Heroic Sacrifice — Isildur just looted the body.

 - Ronan got a huge, glowing, magical, elemental spear forged by the Irish gods, from iron drawn directly from the heart of the sun, in Diane Diane's fourth Young Wizards book.
 Granted, it almost cost him his sanity to decide to finally use it.